w3c/ttml2-tests/README.md

 # TTML2 Test Suites

 The TTML Test Suites consists of a validation test suite and a presentation test suite.
-The purpose of these test suites is to demonstrate adequate implementation experience of each (designated) feature of the TTML2 specification as documented by the TTML2 Implementation Report.
+The purpose of these test suites is to demonstrate adequate implementation experience of each (designated) feature of the TTML2 specification as documented by the [TTML2 Implementation Report](https://www.w3.org/wiki/TimedText/TTML2ImplementationReport).
 An ancillary purpose is to promote ineroperability between implementations.

-The tests found in these test suites are limited to functionality and constraints thereof that derive directly from normative text in the TTML2 specification.
+The tests found in these test suites are limited to functionality and constraints thereof that derive directly from normative text in the [TTML2 Specification](https://www.w3.org/TR/ttml2/).
 While additional tests that go beyond the normative specification text might be useful, especially for interoperability testing, such tests are excluded here in principle.

-This test suite is referenced by the [TTML2 Implementation Report](https://www.w3.org/wiki/TimedText/TTML2ImplementationReport).

 ## Validation Test Suite